CopelandMIT/labx_master/gps_code/config/README.md

 ## Conclusion

 By following this guide, you have successfully set up the PPS GPS Raspberry Pi to act as a Stratum 1 NTP server, and configured the other Raspberry Pis to synchronize their time using this GPS source with Google NTP servers as a backup.

+Option to build another for redundancy, and include it in the chrony.conf file.